 The middle region of North Carolina is home to Eno River State Park, an ideal spot for outdoor activities.
 Get some fresh air with your furry friend, and hike through the hardwood forest along the Cox Mountain trails or go fly fishing for some chub.
 Eno River State Park is only 10 miles from downtown Durham, but it feels like a world away from the hustle and bustle of city life.

-Introduce some more thrill to your itinerary with a visit to Charlotte’s U.S. National Whitewater Center, which is another Piedmont destination that welcomes 2- and 4-legged visitors.
+Introduce some more thrill to your itinerary with a visit to Charlotte’s U.S. National Whitewater Center, which is another Piedmont destination that welcomes two- and four-legged visitors.
 Hike the trails with your pup or climb one of the largest rock walls in the South.
 Looking to make a splash?
 Hit the rapids on a whitewater rafting tour, stand-up paddleboard on the flat-water areas or take a slalom kayaking session to round out the day.

 Fun in the Mountains